x42/zconvo.lv2/README.md

 Install
 -------

 Don't.
-The plugin is stil work-in-progress.
+The plugin is still work-in-progress.

 ```bash
 make